AlexandriaDAO/core/src/perpetua/perpetua.md

 - Search engine for shelves (public ones at least.)
 - Payment for all/some actions
   - Pay for shelf creation after the fifth shelf.
 That's it (for now).

+- Feed: 'Following' with your feed being the latest of those you're following?
+Could we make a query function for that?
 - Download personal data as a csv.
   - This way we could use this function to do it manually at various times.
-- Feed: 'Following' with your feed being the latest of those you're following?
-Could we make a query function for that?

-Bigger stuff:
-- Progressive loading, like in other apps.

 ## V2 Features (Separate Canister):
 - More advanced search engine for the setup.
 So separate architecture with backups (maybe centralized).
+  - Adding to public shelves actually can't be done at all right now.
+  - We probably need a search engine in the backend?
 - A preview of the slots in the profile.
 (Could be done later)